-- 2.1 This Policy is intended to meet the requirements of the Housing Ombudsman Service Complaint Handling Code 2024. - 2.2 This Policy is a key element of our overall approach to customer care and Coastline's values for putting our customers first and being open, honest and accountable.
-As part of 'striving to be the best' it is important that we identify issues and work as a team to both rectify the initial cause of a complaint as well as learning from the mistake so as to avoid repeating it.
+- 2.1 This Policy is intended to comply with the requirements of the Housing Ombudsman Service Complaint Handling Code 2024. - 2.2 This Policy is a key element of our overall approach to customer care and Coastline's Values for putting our customers first and being open, honest and accountable.
+As part of 'striving to be the best' it is important that we identify issues and work as a team to both rectify the initial cause of a complaint as well as learning from the mistake to avoid it being repeated.